 Follow the intro up with the same format that you see products in their page, so if it’s a one liner with the price and URL, then include that.
 You might also want to include a low res image too, so that they can see what it looks like.
 Then add a link “To find out more about the business and products available” with a link to your press pack online (Dropbox is usually best).

 If you have anything particularly exciting that they should know when pitching to product pages – eg. an impressive award win or celebrity customer – add that in the email too, but only if you think it’s a game changing piece of information.
 You want the email to be short and snappy.

 Sign it off with your contact details – including the best phone number – in case they need to get in touch.

 I talk about the importance of high res images in my A-Z of PR, but this really is essential for how you pitch to product pages.
 A nice photo taken on your phone that works for your Instagram grid isn’t going to cut it for the media.
 You need professional photos; both cut out product images and lifestyle shots.
 This goes back to your research; look at how they list products and provide an image that fits.

 Make the most of your coverage

-It’s worth noting from the outset though that being included in these pages won’t necessarily be the answer to your sales targets for the month, but it can do wonders for your brand awareness.
+Now that you know how to pitch to product pages, it’s worth noting from the outset though that being included in these pages won’t necessarily be the answer to your sales targets for the month, but it can do wonders for your brand awareness.
 Make sure that your website and social media is ready; have your products listed and available to purchase, and look at how you can capitalise on additional traffic, such as building an email database or running an offer for return customers.
 PR your PR!